 Every adventure, no matter how grand, must eventually come to an end.
 You disembark in Longyearbyen, taking home memories that will accompany you wherever your next adventure lies.

 PLEASE NOTE: At the end of a long Arctic winter, spring is starting to awaken.
-The climate, however, still clings to the cold: ice-covered mountains, snow-swept shores, temperatures around â€“4Â° C (25Â°F).
-Itâ€™s a good time to experience the last of the winter scenery, and with a little luck, also see some polar bears, walruses, and seals into the bargain.
-Bird note: It is still somewhat quiet on the cliffs, as this time of year the cliff-nesting birds are only just arriving to pick out their breeding places.
-By May all the nesting birds will have arrived, and the breeding will take place later in June.
+The climate, however, still clings to the cold: snow-covered mountains, snow-swept shores, temperatures around â€“4Â° C (25Â°F).
+Itâ€™s a good time to experience the last of winter scenery, and with a little luck, also see some polar bears, walruses, and seals.
+Bird Note: It is still somewhat quiet on the cliffs, as this time of year the cliff-nesting birds are only just picking out their places for breeding, which happens later in June.
 All itineraries are for guidance only.
 Programs may vary depending on local ice, weather, and wildlife conditions.
 Flexibility is paramount for expedition cruises.
 Willingness to compromise on comfort is a basic requirement on board a historic sailing vessel.
 Important information about the sailing program: The boat is equipped with sails to be used in good conditions (based on open sea, water depth, wind, and time).
 This is not guaranteed.
 The captain decides whether to use the sails or the engine.
 There is no claim to one or the other propulsion method.
 If sails are used, the crew operates them.
-Guests must follow the safety instructions of the team.
-The average cruising speed for s/v Rembrandt van Rijn is 6.5 knots.
+Guests follow the safety instructions of the team.
+Average cruising speed for s/v Noorderlicht 6 knots.

 Price IncludesVoyage Aboard the Designated Vessel As Indicated in the Itinerary.